-- Open Settings—General—Auto Lock.
+- Open Settings—General—Auto-Lock.
 Select the lowest value—either 1 minute on iPhone or 2 minutes on iPad.

 - It is also possible to disable the cool parallax effect, which when your battery is running low may not seem so cool.

-- Open Settings—Genera—Accessibility—Reduce Motion—ON.
+- Open Settings—General—Accessibility—Reduce Motion—ON.

 Once you are outdoor, your iOS device may be constantly switching from 3G to LTE or even to Edge.
 By controlling mobile data usage you can drastically improve the battery life of your device.
 Follow these tips:

 Open Settings—Mobile.
 If you are already connected to a Wi-Fi network, turn of the Mobile Data switch.
-And right bellow Mobile data there is an Enable LTE switch which you should also turn off, unless you are among those lucky users who have 4G access.
+And right bellow Mobile data there is an Enable LTE switch which you should also turn off unless you are among those lucky users who have 4G access.

 Next, scroll down to the header that says “Use Mobile Data for”.
-In here there is a list of all the apps that are allowed to use the mobile data on your iOS device.
+Here there is a list of all the apps that are allowed to use the mobile data on your iOS device.
 For each app, there is an on/off switch.
 You can set it to off for those apps you do not need mobile data.
-The majority of the games and fitness apps do not need mobile data.
+The majority of games and fitness apps do not need mobile data.

-Furthermore, right below the name of the apps, there is indicator of how much mobile data has been used so far by each app.
+Furthermore, right below the name of the apps, there is an indicator of how much mobile data has been used so far by each app.
 You can check those apps with the most used mobile data and see if you can disable the mobile data usage for them.

-Another useful tip is to disable the Wi-Fi, AirDrop and Bluetooth when you do not need them.
+Another useful tip is to disable the Wi-Fi, AirDrop, and Bluetooth when you do not need them.
 You can disable them quite easily, just swipe up from the bottom of your screen and Open Control Centre.
-From there turn of Wi-Fi and Bluetooth.
+From there turn off Wi-Fi and Bluetooth.
 After that, tap on Airdrop and choose off to disable it.
 And remember to enable the Wi-Fi when you are home or in your office.